LogtalkDotOrg/logtalk3/tools/packs/NOTES.md

 		assertz(logtalk_library_path(logtalk_packs, Directory))
 	)).

+The definition of the `logtalk_packs` library alias **must** always be an atom and thus never use library notation (i.e. it must never depend on other library aliases).

 When a virtual environment also requires a specific Logtalk version (e.g. the version used to test and certify it), this can be installed as a pack from the official [talkshow](https://github.com/LogtalkDotOrg/talkshow) registry